-BUILDING EDGE refer to FIGURE 27-98-19 PARKING EDGE refer to FIGURE 27-98-20 YARD EDGE refer to FIGURE 27-98-21 COURTYARD/ PLAZA A OR B refer to FIGURE 27-98-22 OR FIGURE 27-98-23 DROP-OFF DRIVE EDGE refer to FIGURE 27-98-24 Minimum Depth 24 feet 30 feet 16 feet 20 feet 20 feet 0 of Frontage The minimum depth of the frontage shall be measured from existing curb.
-Minimum depths of components shall be met; additional areas shall be added to any component to meet the minimum overall depth defined above.
-Minimum Depth: Stre et buffer depth shall be a minimum of 6 feet wi de.
-2 Street Buffer Tree Planting: Canopy minimum 35' on cente wells, either raised or a through planters to sti 60'. r in planters or at grade, with access Minimum of one tree por informally oer 30 linear feet of fror ntage, spaced equally Grade changes may be accommodated within the street buffer with slopes no greater than 1 ft of rise in 3 ft run.
+BUILDING EDGE refer to FIGURE 27-98-19 PARKING EDGE refer to FIGURE 27-98-20 YARD EDGE refer to FIGURE 27-98-21 COURTYARD/ PLAZA A OR B refer to FIGURE 27-98-22 OR FIGURE 27-98-23 DROP-OFF DRIVE EDGE refer to FIGURE 27-98-24 Minimum Depth 24 feet 30 feet 16 feet 20 feet 20 feet of Frontage The minimum depth of the frontage shall be measured from existing curb.
+Minimum depths of components be met; additional areas shall be added to any component to meet the minimum overall depth defined above. of components shall th defined above.
+Minimum Depth: Stre eet buffer depth shall be a minimum of 6 feet w ide.
+2 Street Buffer Tree Planting: Canopy minimum 35' on centure wells, either raised or through planters to st 60'. er in planters or at grade, with access Minimum of one tree per 30 linear feet of frontage, spaced equally or informally Grade changes may be accommodated within the street buffer with slopes no greater than 1 ft of rise in 3 ft run.
 Retaining walls may be incorporated to meet these grades, but shall be no taller than 18 inches.
 Steps may also be incorporated.
-3 Sidewalk Minimum 10' wide clear paved sidewalk with furnishings Minimum 6' wide sidewalk 4 Bicycle Facilities A separated, dedicated bicycle facility is required per the public works director: an on-street dedicated bicycle lar dedicated cycle track, or shared-use path adjacent to and marked separately from the sidewalk.
-6 Yard Treatment Build-to Zone is directly adjacent to sidewalk Minimum 5' landscape area is required to screen parking.
+3 Sidewalk Minimum 10' wide cle furnishings Minimum 10' wide clear paved sidewalk with furnishings Minimum 6' wide sidewalk 4 Bicycle Facilities A separated, dedicated bicycle facility is required consisting of an on-street buffered bicycle lane, dedicated cycle track, or shared-use path (a minimum width of 12') per public works director.
+5 Yard Treatment Build-to Zone is directly adjacent to sidewalk Minimum 5' landscape area is required to screen parking.
 Minimum 24" wide shrubs required 30" o.c. yard depth determined PC Districts: by build- to zone of Building Type.
-Zoning District: by building setback 30' to 60' deep courtyard or plaza permitted with maximum of 30% of frontage in PC-2 and PC-3, maximum of 10% of frontage in PC-1 minimum 5' buffer; maximum 30' deep drop-off drive is permitted. maximun of 20% of frontage 6 Building & Parking Location Article II.
-Zoning Districts for setback line or 27-105 Building Types for Primary Street Frontage requirements for allowable widths of parking along the frontage and required building facades along the frontage.
+Zoning District: by building setback 30' to 60' deep courtyard or plaza permitted with maximum of 30% of frontage in PC-2 and PC-3, maximum of 10% of frontage in PC-1 minimum 5' buffer; maximum 30' deep drop-off drive is permitted. maximu of 20% of frontage 6 Building & Parking Location Article II.
+Zoning Distr required 30" o.c. icts for setback line or 2 arking along the frontage building setback 7-105 Building Types for in PC-1 Primary Street Frontag ge requiremen